vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 The model was evaluated based on **R-square** and **MAPE** scores.

 *R2* represents the proportion of the variance in the dependent variable that is predictable from the independent (explanatory) variables.
 For example, an R-squared of 0.8 means that 80% of the variance in the target variable is explained by the model.
-It is a measure of the model's general goodness of fit and is useful when comparing different models' performances.
+It is a measure of the model's general goodness of fit and is useful when comparing different model performances.

 *MAPE*, on the other hand, is an error metric.
 A MAPE of 5% means that, on average, the forecast is off by 5% from the actual value.
 MAPE penalizes both overestimations (i.e. overproduction leading to food waste) and underestimations (i.e. unfulfilled customer demand) equally.